Luzifer/ots/README.md

 ## Features

-- AES 256bit encryption
+- Secrets are encrypted with AES 256bit encryption in browser
-- Server does never get the password
+- Server never receives the plain text secret
 - Secret is deleted on first read

 ## Setup